ascotlan/snake-client/README.md

     - To move right type 'd'

     - In game messages:

       - Type 'p' or 'l' to see in game broadcast messages

+  - After game ended use ctrl+c to get prompt back